stacychann/DSA4264-reddit-toxicity-project/Technical Report.md

 Therefore, we decided to not upsample the data, mainly because we felt that achieving a good balance between the recall and precision scores is important.

 #### 3.3.2 Evaluation
+We decided to use AUC-ROC score as the metric of evaluation across the models as it is an effective indicator that is unaffected by imbalance in the dataset.
+It evaluates the true positive rate against the false positive rate rather than relying solely on accuracy, which could be misleading in imbalanced datasets.

 After labelling the test set of the Jigsaw dataset using the different models, we checked against the truth label and calculated the AUC-ROC scores as shown in the table below.

 **AUC-ROC Score (rounded to 3 s.f.)**